 - The Skilled Worker visa is initially granted for up to 5 years versus 2 years for the Scale-up visa.

-While the new Scale-up visa offers greater flexibility for prospective migrant workers who want to work in the UK, the reality is that until more Scale-up companies are added to the list of potential sponsors, you will almost certainly need to apply for a Skilled Worker visa.
+While the new UK Scale-up visa offers greater flexibility for prospective migrant workers who want to work in the UK, the reality is that until more Scale-up companies are added to the list of potential sponsors, you will almost certainly need to apply for a Skilled Worker visa.
 Once more Scale-up companies secure sponsor licences, the question of which visa to apply for will boil down to whether prospective applicants meet the more onerous requirements of the scale-up visa and whether they want the flexibility of changing jobs and employers after 6 months.

 Garth Coates is a leading niche immigration firm based in the heart of London, specialising in all forms of personal and business immigration, including visas, global mobility, sponsorship and compliance, settlement, and citizenship.
 To discuss your Skilled Worker visa or Scale-up visa application, please contact one of our friendly and approachable immigration Solicitors on Tel: +44 (0)20 7799 1600 or by completing our online contact form.